 So that’s it… the 19 best media monitoring companies in 2019.

-You may find some are better at monitoring TV and radio coverage, while others may be more targeted at the types of digital coverage you get using Help a Reporter Out.
+You may find some are better at monitoring TV and radio coverage, while others may be more targeted at the types of digital coverage you get using PR tools such as Help a Reporter Out or Response Source.